gilbarbara/react-joyride/README.md

 ## Step Syntax
 There are some usable options but you can pass custom parameters.

-- `title`: The title of the tooltip
+- `title`: The tooltip's title.
-- `text`: The tooltip's body text
+- `text`: The tooltip's content.
+It can be plain text, html or a React component.
 - `selector`: The target DOM selector of your feature **(required)**
 - `position`: Relative position of you beacon and tooltip.
 It can be one of these:`top`, `top-left`, `top-right`, `bottom`, `bottom-left`, `bottom-right`, `right` and `left`.
 This defaults to `top`.
 - `type`: The event type that trigger the tooltip: `click` or `hover`.
 Defaults to `click`